-Alex Lancaster is an experienced attorney who has been active in public service and professional development activities since graduating from law school in 1971.
-After graduating from West Virginia University Law School, he entered private practice in West Virginia, and then served in the United States Air Force as a Captain and Judge Advocate, and in the European Command as the area defense counsel for all Navy, Army, and Air Force personnel assigned to Greece, receiving the Air Force Commendation Medal for his service.
+Alex Lancaster is an experienced attorney who has been active in public service and professional development activities since he graduated from West Virginia University Law School law school in 1971.
+After law school Alex entered private practice in West Virginia, then served in the United States Air Force as a Captain and Judge Advocate.
+Alex also served in the European Command as the area defense counsel for all Navy, Army, and Air Force personnel assigned to Greece, receiving the Air Force Commendation Medal for his service.

-He is an active member of the Academy of Florida Trial Lawyers, the American Trial Lawyers Association, the Sarasota and Manatee County Bar Associations, and the American Bar Association.
-He is also a member of the Florida Workers’ Advocates, which spends many hours helping to ensure claimants are represented in pending legislation before the Florida legislature as well as the appellate courts of Florida.
+Alex is an active member of the Academy of Florida Trial Lawyers, the American Trial Lawyers Association, the Sarasota and Manatee County Bar Associations, and the American Bar Association.
+He is also a member of the Florida Workers’ Advocates, which helps to ensure that claimants are represented in pending legislation before the Florida legislature as well as the appellate courts of Florida.

-Mr. Lancaster is married to Marlene Lancaster and is the proud father of three adult children and grandfather of one grandson.
-He and his family enjoy spending time on the water fishing and trawling.
-He is always in the middle of a good book and enjoys playing bridge.
+Alex is married to Marlene Lancaster and is the proud father of three adult children and grandfather of one grandson.
+He and his family enjoy spending time on the water fishing and boating.
+Alex is always in the middle of a good book and enjoys playing bridge.